 This year, in particular, I aim to guide you to the best of the best PMP books while providing you with helpful tips alongside insights from my personal experiences as well as those from over a hundred successful candidates.
 If you are at the beginning of your PMP journey or taking the exam again and looking for updated materials, don't worry.
 I will support all your needs.

-Let us now get into the details of top PMP study books that will enable you to clear the exam with maximum precision.
+Let us now get into the details of the top PMP study books that will enable you to clear the exam with maximum precision.

 Key changes include: